k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 > Notes:
 >
-> * Along the flow, other LUs might be needed, usually by dedicated sub-agent worker.
-To ensure security, the LUI of the another LU shall be attached based on the base entity LUI. see below for more information.
+> * Along the flow, other LUs might be needed, usually by dedicated subagent workers.
+To ensure security, the LUI of the another LU shall be attached based on the base entity LUI.
+See below for more information.
-> * Session ID is set by the client side - the caller to the main conversation flow, and shall be handled carefully so that conversion history will be effective.
+> * The Session ID is set by the client side - the caller to the main conversation flow, and shall be handled carefully so that conversion history will be effective.